What are palm warts?

-- The middle of the palm: Long term personality issues such as having bad temper, impatience, or lack of drive and get up and go.
+- The middle of the palm: Long-term personality issues such as bad temper, impatience, or lack of drive.

 Other things to look for about the health from the hands

-It’s always good to check for other signs on the hands in case there are health concerns.
+It’s always good to check for other signs on the hands in case of health concerns.
 Fingernails can give clues to some of these problems.
-When looking for clues to the health through the nails, we apply the same principles as for the hands, which is to find something unusual.
+When looking for clues to the health of the nails, we apply the same principles as for the hands: finding something unusual.

-A nail usually takes six months to grow from the root to tip so some markings can be timed based on where it is on the nail.
-As an example, a horizontal ridge halfway along the nail would suggest a change around three months ago.
-A typical healthy nail is pliable; it has a smooth texture; an average thickness and the colour of the nail is typically light pink.
-The moons should be milky white, and usually only visible on the thumb.
+A nail usually takes six months to grow from the root to the tip, so some markings can be timed based on where it is on the nail.
+For example, a horizontal ridge halfway along the nail would suggest a change around three months ago.
+A typical healthy nail is pliable; it has a smooth texture; an average thickness, and the colour of the nail is typically light pink.
+The moons should be milky white and usually only visible on the thumb.
 See about the fingernails here.

-A delicate textured hand should have matching smooth looking nails.
-If the nails are coarse on a soft hand, the healthy balance is out of proportion.
-The coarse nail is usually short dry and dense, more commonly seen on a big hand with rough skin.
+A delicate textured hand should have matching smooth-looking nails.
+The healthy balance is out of proportion if the nails are coarse on a soft hand.
+The coarse nail is usually short, dry and dense, more commonly seen on a big hand with rough skin.

-The nailbed that’s red mainly points to someone with intense passion or extra strength.
+The red nailbed mainly points to someone with intense passion or extra strength.
 Very red nails can be due to high blood pressure, bad temper or cardiovascular disease.
-Look at the colour of the palms to see if they too are red.
+Look at the colour of the palms to see if they are red.
 If so, the subject may be doing everything in excess, mentally or physically.

 Colour of the palms

-We check the colour of the hands looking for clues to the health of the individual.
+We check the colour of the hands, looking for clues to the individual’s health.
 The colour is what shows the circulation of the blood or lack of it.
-The blood runs through the veins and arteries, it absorbs and carries away impurities, renewing and maintaining life.
+The blood runs through the veins and arteries; it absorbs and carries away impurities, renewing and maintaining life.

-The pink palm has a healthy amount of blood flowing and is the mark of health.
-This colour depicts a vibrant, happy person; not pressured by too much blood, nor weakened by too little.
+The pink palm has a healthy amount of blood flowing and is a health mark.
+This colour depicts a vibrant, happy person, not pressured by too much blood or weakened by too little.
 These people can appreciate love and tenderness.
 They are optimistic, enjoy life and are social with people around them.
 It is the colour that balances the negative aspects of the hand.

 PALE (WHITE) HANDS: The white hand shows coldness, a lack of warmth, life and desirability.
 Rather than be social, pleasant and comfortable, they have no interest in pleasing others.
-The blood does not reach the skin in an adequate amount, which comes from the muscularly weak heart.
+The blood does not reach the skin adequately, which comes from the muscularly weak heart.
 White-handed people lack enthusiasm and passion for love.
 However, they are imaginative and mystical.
-Many have an active mind which makes good litterateurs as a poet or prose writers.
+Many have an active mind which makes good litterateurs as a poet or prose writer.